prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

         // endpoint will be used.
         apiEndpoint: process.env.PRISMIC_API_ENDPOINT,

+        // The API endpoint used to automatically fetch custom types from
+        // Prismic.
+You can omit this option in most cases unless you require
+        // an API proxy or need to mock network responses.
+By default, Prismic's
+        // standard endpoint will be used.
+        customTypesApiEndpoint: process.env.PRISMIC_CUSTOM_TYPES_API_ENDPOINT,

         // A prefix used for all GraphQL types for your Prismic repository.
 If
         // you are sourcing from multiple repositories, each plugin should have
         // a unique typePrefix to avoid type conflicts.
 This is optional if you